karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 # **Closing thoughts**

 As you have seen in this post, we have successfully implemented both authorization scenarios using Microsoft Entra ID and Terraform.
-We haven't built anything overly complex; in fact, both scenarios were quite simple.However, many times, we don't need to create elaborate authorization setups; using the basics properly is often more than enough.
+We haven't built anything overly complex; in fact, both scenarios were quite simple.
+However, many times, we don't need to create elaborate authorization setups; using the basics properly is often more than enough.

 For those of you who have been following my blog for some time, you may know that I conducted a similar test around three years ago when the Terraform provider for AAD was in version 1.1.1.
 The results were quite disappointing because setting up a simple scenario like the one we have seen in this post was practically impossible at that time.
 Therefore, I can conclude by saying that this provider has evolved positively.

-Today, if I had to use Microsoft Entra ID as my IDP, I would undoubtedly use this Terraform provider and deploy changes through a CI/CD flow.
+Today, if I had to use Microsoft Entra ID as my IDP, I would undoubtedly use this Terraform Provider and deploy changes through a CI/CD flow.